 to answer, because it will greatly depend on how good of a

-poker player you are and whether or not you can get a good
+poker player you are and whether you can get a good

 read on a player.

-A couple of things to consider is the built in house edge for each game.
-If all players at a poker table have the same ability, than the house edge will be 5% (10% at land based casinos) for each hand played, because the poker room will charge a fee known as rake.
+A couple of things to consider is the built-in house edge for each game.
+If all players at a poker table have the same ability, then the house edge will be 5% (10% at land based casinos) for each hand played, because the poker room will charge a fee known as rake.
 There is also a 10% fee that the poker room takes out for multiplayer tournaments.
 Texas Holdem Bonus Poker has a house edge of 2.1% for the regular game and a house edge of 8.9% for the bonus bet.
-Luck can influence the results for both games, but if all players at the table are of equal calibre, than playing Texas Holdem Bonus would be a better bet.
-Of course not all players are created equal, so not all players would be better off playing Texas Holdem Bonus.
+Luck can influence the results for both games, but if all players at the table are of equal caliber, then playing Texas Holdem Bonus would be a better bet.
+Of course, not all players are created equal, so not all players would be better off playing Texas Holdem Bonus.
 To find out which game is right for you, read about the type of poker player that you are.

 The Winning Poker Player

 The poker pro is far better off playing Texas Hold'em.
-If you in the top 8% of poker players you are far better off playing against other poker players instead of playing against the house at the Texas Hold'em Bonus tables.
-Even if you are a small winning player or a break even player (top 9% to 15%), than you would have a better chance at winning at Texas Hold'em.
+If you in the top 8% of poker players, you are far better off playing against other poker players instead of playing against the house at the Texas Hold'em Bonus tables.
+Even if you are a small winning player or a break-even player (top 9% to 15%), then you would have a better chance at winning at Texas Hold'em.
 Texas Hold'em has a much bigger house edge, but the edge you have over the other players at the table, more than makes up for the increased house edge.

 The Average Poker Player